Jacqueline Diamond - Home

 I’d been eager to return to writing mysteries.
 Longing for creative independence, I decided to self-publish a mystery series featuring a doctor.
 Why not use Safe Harbor, where I felt at home?
 This four-book series launched with The Case of the Questionable Quadruplet.
 I’m grateful for the support of fellow writers who critiqued for me, including retired Orange County Sheriff’s Investigator Gary Bale.

-More recently, a half-dozen authors from my longtime critique group decided to write loosely coordinated romantic comedies featuring couples over age 50.
-My first book in the Better Late collection is Really?
+Later, a half-dozen authors from my longtime critique group decided to write loosely coordinated romantic comedies featuring couples over age 50.
+My first book in the Better Late collection was Really?
 At Your Age?, followed by Don't Be Silly!
 At My Age?
-Discovering that these tales of two sisters naturally began a new series of my own, I'm calling it Sisters, Lovers & Second Chances.
-The third book, Going Home, At Your Age? is due in 2022.
+These gave rise to my Sisters, Lovers & Second Chances series.

-On the personal side, my husband of more than forty years and I live in Southern California.
-Our younger son is a science writer, while our older son works for Google.
-Our family also includes two terrific daughters-in-law and a grandson!
+On the personal side, my husband of more than forty years, Kurt Wilson, and I live in Southern California.
+We have two grown sons and two grandchildren.

 Here are a few q-and-a responses: